Two Forgotten Apostolic Ordinances of 1 Corinthians 11

 It should be noted that the head coverings in the Bible days and early in Ellen White’s day loosely covered the sides of the face, not the front as we have seen in pictures of Islamic women, nor the necks as Catholic nuns practice.
 She was lamenting that the smaller bonnets were no longer covering the face on its sides, which showed greater modesty, but she would have lamented much more if she knew that the head covering would be entirely discarded after her death and that women would dare to bare parts of their legs in public; yet she had lamented how greatly God’s professed people had departed from God’s standards back then!

 I mention this to show that women with unveiled heads in public is a new phenomenon in Christendom, and thus the context in Barnes’ time—again, the 1830s—was that women were always wearing head coverings.
 There would not have been a thought back then for women to only put head coverings on when they prayed or attended religious gatherings, because they were wearing them all the time when they were out in public for modesty’s sake.
-As we will see in Barnes’ notes, surprising to us (but not to those before us), the issue that Paul was dealing with was the wrong practice of putting off the head coverings in a church setting—that is, women unveiling their heads—rather than failing to put them on, because they were already on.
+As we will see in Barnes’ notes, surprising to us (but not to those before us), the issue that Paul was dealing with was the wrong practice of putting off the head coverings—that is, women unveiling their heads—in an ecclesiastical setting, rather than failing to put them on, because they were already on.

 Back to Barnes